railwayapp/docs/src/docs/guides/services.md

 If deploying an image from <a href="https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry" target="_blank">GitHub Container Registry</a>, provide a <a href="https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry" target="_blank">personal access token (classic)</a>.

-## Deploying from a local directory
+## Deploying From a Local Directory

 [Use the CLI](/guides/cli) to deploy a local directory to a service -